webforj/webforj-documentation/docs/components/list-components/choice-box.md

 ## Constructors

-1. <JavadocLink type="engine" location="org/dwcj/component/list/ChoiceBox" code='true' suffix='#<init>()'>ChoiceBox()</JavadocLink>: Constructs a new `ChoiceBox` without a label.
+1. <JavadocLink type="foundation" location="com/webforj/component/list/ChoiceBox" code='true' suffix='#<init>()'>ChoiceBox()</JavadocLink>: Constructs a new `ChoiceBox` without a label.
-2. <JavadocLink type="engine" location="org/dwcj/component/list/ChoiceBox" code='true' suffix='#<init>(java.lang.String)'>ChoiceBox(String label)</JavadocLink>: Constructs a new `ChoiceBox` with the specified label.
+2. <JavadocLink type="foundation" location="com/webforj/component/list/ChoiceBox" code='true' suffix='#<init>(java.lang.String)'>ChoiceBox(String label)</JavadocLink>: Constructs a new `ChoiceBox` with the specified label.
-3. <JavadocLink type="engine" location="org/dwcj/component/list/ChoiceBox" code='true' suffix='#<init>(java.lang.String,org.dwcj.component.event.ComponentEventListener)'>ChoiceBox(String label, ComponentEventListener< ListSelectEvent> selectListener)</JavadocLink>: Constructs a new `ChoiceBox` with the given label and a listener to handle item selection events.
+3. <JavadocLink type="foundation" location="com/webforj/component/list/ChoiceBox" code='true' suffix='#<init>(java.lang.String,org.dwcj.component.event.ComponentEventListener)'>ChoiceBox(String label, ComponentEventListener< ListSelectEvent> selectListener)</JavadocLink>: Constructs a new `ChoiceBox` with the given label and a listener to handle item selection events.

 ## Dropdown Type

-Using the <JavadocLink type="engine" location="org/dwcj/component/list/DwcSelectDropdown" code='true' suffix='#setDropdownType(java.lang.String)'>setDropdownType()</JavadocLink> method will assign a value to the `type` attribute of a `ChoiceBox`, and a corresponding value for the `data-dropdown-for` attribute in the dropdown of the `ChoiceBox`.
+Using the <JavadocLink type="foundation" location="com/webforj/component/list/DwcSelectDropdown" code='true' suffix='#setDropdownType(java.lang.String)'>setDropdownType()</JavadocLink> method will assign a value to the `type` attribute of a `ChoiceBox`, and a corresponding value for the `data-dropdown-for` attribute in the dropdown of the `ChoiceBox`.
 This is helpful for styling, as the dropdown is taken out of its current position in the DOM and relocated to the end of the page body when opened.

 <!-- ![example type](../_images/choicebox/type.png)
 ![example type](../_images/choicebox/type_zoomed.png) -->